-The first step to prevent yourself from choking is to recognize when you are in the startle response from your thoughts made up of images, and self talk, emotions and body sensations.
+The first step to prevent yourself from choking is to recognize when you are in the startle response.
+Based on your cognitions (which consist of images and self talk), emotions and body sensations.

 The second step is to know what part of your body routinely gets tight.

-Th third step is to teach yourself to move that part under pressure.
+Th third step is to teach yourself to let go of this "protection" under pressure.

 Example 1: A female golfer